ignacioq/Tapestree.jl/docs/src/man/insane.md

 1. `sT_label`: is a simple labelled tree, and is the one required as input to perform inference.
 Note that all other model specific tree types can be converted to `sT_label` by using the latter as a function: `tree = sT_label(tree_of_other_type)`.
   * It has the additional field `l` for label.
-2. `sTpb`: is a simple pure-birth tree for the constant pure-birth (Yule) model.
+2. `sTb`: is a simple pure-birth tree for the constant pure-birth (Yule) model.
 3. `sTbd`: is a simple birth-death tree for the constant birth_death model.

 ### Insane BDD trees (`iT`)